The 10-Minute Tendon Protocol: How to Build Stronger, Injury-Proof Tissue

 After decades of pain-free living, I was blindsided by lower back issues late last year.
 Everyday activities became a challenge, and squats and deadlifts were

-My client Elise hobbled into the studio last Wednesday.
-She had just rolled her ankle and was in a lot of pain.
-“You’ve got to
+Last Wednesday, my client Elise hobbled into the studio after rolling her ankle.
+She was in a lot of pain.
+“You’ve got to help me,

 Performing a mixed-grip deadlift can make you susceptible to a biceps injury on the supinated side.
 Trying to deadlift a heavy tire with both arms

 If you haven’t heard, it’s no longer cool to rest and ice an injury.
-Stop doing the RICE method and start doing METH instead.
+Forget the old RICE method and start using METH instead.
 I